Alignak-monitoring/alignak/doc/source/05_thebasics/notifications.rst

 Each host and service definition has a "contact_groups" option that specifies what contact groups receive notifications for that particular host or service.
 Contact groups can contain one or more individual contacts.

-When Shinken sends out a host or service notification, it will notify each contact that is a member of any contact groups specified in the "contact_groups" option of the service definition.
-Shinken realizes that a contact may be a member of more than one contact group, so it removes duplicate contact notifications before it does anything.
+When Alignak sends out a host or service notification, it will notify each contact that is a member of any contact groups specified in the "contact_groups" option of the service definition.
+Alignak realizes that a contact may be a member of more than one contact group, so it removes duplicate contact notifications before it does anything.

 What Filters Must Be Passed In Order For Notifications To Be Sent?